 The ablutions facilities in the Red Shed consist of two communal bathrooms and a number of smaller bathrooms.

 When blizzards inhibit fieldwork, the Red Shed has indoor climbing, a home theatre, a library and several communal sitting areas for expeditioners to pass the time.
 There is a small gym in the Green Store, as well as sports equipment for volleyball and badminton, and a range of cross-country ski equipment.
-A spa and sauna is also available.
+A spa and sauna are also available.

 All expeditioners contribute to the day-to-day running of the station.
 Rosters are set up for duties like vacuuming the living area, shovelling snow and cleaning the cold porches.
 Expeditioners are rostered on ‘slushy duty’ to help the chef feed the station.